blepping/ComfyUI-bleh/README.md

 Adds the ability to set a seed and timestep range that HyperTile gets applied for. *Not* well tested, and I just assumed the Inspire version works which may or may not be the case.

+It is also possible to set an interval for HyperTile steps, this time it is just normal sampling steps that match the timestep range.
+The first sampling step that matches the timestep range always applies HyperTile, after that the follow behavior applies: If the interval is positive then you just get HyperTile every `interval` steps.
+It is also possible to set interval to a negative value, for example `-3` would mean out of every three steps, the first two have HyperTile and the third doesn't.

 **Note**: Timesteps start from 999 and count down to 0 and also are not necessarily linear.
 Exactly what sampling step a timestep applies to is left as an exercise for you, dear node user.
 As an example, Karras and exponentially samplers essentially rush to low timesteps and spend quite a bit of time there.